Maghreb magpie: Status

 In recent years, the population of Maghreb magpie in Tunisia has been experiencing a decline.
-Research has shown that depredation of nestlings by the southern grey shrike (Lanius meridionalis), Egyptian cobra (Naja haje) and black rats (Rattus rattus) were the most important causes of nest failure.
-The species is subject to brood parasitism by the great spotted cuckoo (Clamator glandarius).
+Research has shown that predation of nestlings by the great grey shrike (Lanius excubitor algeriensis), Egyptian cobra (Naja haje) and black rats (Rattus rattus) were the most important causes of nest failure.
+The species is also subject to brood parasitism by the great spotted cuckoo (Clamator glandarius).